rocketman123456/RocketGE/README.md

 Following Hazel Video Series

-Should install spdlog, glfw, yaml-cpp
+If you want to run this program run `git clone https://github.com/microsoft/vcpkg.git` to instaall vcpkg install spdlog, glfw, yaml-cpp and eigen3 through vcpkg change VCPKG_ROOT in CMakeLists.txt and every thing should be fine